Need to talk? Call 1800 882 436.

 How do I cuddle and play with my baby?

-Making time for cuddling and play time with your baby as part of your daily activities is important for your baby’s growth and development.
-The key is to interact with your newborn, rather than giving them games and toys.
-Ideas for playing include:
+Making time for cuddling and playing with your baby each day.
+This is important for your baby's growth and development.

 • making eye contact, smiling, and talking